receptron/graphai/README.md

   topicEmbedding: // Get embedding vector of the question
     agentId: stringEmbeddingsAgent
     inputs: [source.query]
-  similarities: // Perform the cosine similarity of each chunk
+  similarities: // Calculate the cosine similarity of each chunk
     agentId: dotProductAgent
     inputs: [chunkEmbeddings, topicEmbedding]
   sortedChunks: // Sort chunks based on the similarity